Real-Gecko/KSP-SimpleConstruction/readme.md

 #### Known issue(s)

 * If the offset/rotation gizmo's are used on the docking ports, the spawn location might be off.
 This is a known issue and a feature request has been sent to [`taniwha`][taniwha]

+### Help Wanted

+> * Compatibility patches
+> * Testing of experimental features:
+>   * A config that turns a STOCK part (Klaw) into a recycler
+>   * discussion and download on [GitHub](https://github.com/zer0Kerbal/SimpleConstruction/discussions/145)
+> * Contracts for these glorious parts
+> * Variant Textures
+> * Converting from FireSpitter to Stock and/or KSPWheel
+> * Model updates to Unity 2019
+> * Marketing Images and Videos such as hero shots, animated gifs, short highlight
+> * Have a request?
+Glad to have them, kindly submit through [GitHub][MOD:issue].

 ---